gopuff/azurevmjob/README.md

 - VNET_SUBNET=MySubnet
 The name of the subnet to deploy the vm into (the subnet in VNET_NAME)

-- SKIP_RG_CHECK=true
+- SKIP_RG_CHECK=false
-If this is not set then the script will fail the second time you try to create a vm that already exists.
+If this is not set to true then the script will fail the second time you try to create a vm that already exists.
 You may want to run `az vm create` a second time, so if you do - use this option.

 ## Sample job
 The sample job spins up a few workers to batch a bunch of cosmos data to kinesis.
 If you want to run it, you to set some environmental variables.
 I recommend a .env file and either the `dotenv` package or something like.

 ```
 # Run a serial job
+npm i
 export $(cat .env | xargs)  && node index.js

 #run concurrent batches
+npm i
 export $(cat .env | xargs)  && node runParallel.js
 ```